bitovi/academy/src/react/6-stateful-hooks.md

 ## Exercise

-Let's use our stateful hooks knowledge to make our Tic-Tac-Toe game more functional!
+Let’s use our stateful hooks knowledge to make our Tic-Tac-Toe game more functional!

 ### The problem